 Acidic salt: Acidic salt is formed when a neutralization reaction carries out between strong acid and weak base.
 This type of salt produces an acidic solution after being dissolved in a solvent that has a pH value of less than 7.
 Examples of acidic salt – NH4Cl, NH4NO3, NH4Br, etc.

-Basic salt: A basic salt is formed when a neutralization reaction carries out between a strong base and weak acid.
-This type of salt produces a basic solution after being dissolved in a solvent that has a pH value of more than 7 Example of basic salt – NaCN, Soap, NaF, etc.
+Basic salt: Basic salt is formed when a neutralization reaction carries out between a strong base and weak acid.
+This type of salt produces a basic solution after being dissolved in a solvent that has a pH value of more than 7.
+Examples of basic salt – are NaCN, Soap, NaF, etc.